 Back in the Soviet days, Tsakhkadzor has been developed as a major spa town and health resort, intending to attract a large number of tourists.
 After the independence of Armenia, Tsakhkadzor entered a new era of redevelopment starting from 2000.
+The lifts and other sporting facilities were built to prepare Soviet athletes for the 1988 Winter Olympics, and later fully modernized, with the old lifts being replaced by the new ones, manufactured and operated by Leitner Group (Italy).
 With the foundation of many luxurious hotels and sanatoriums, the town became a major winter resort attracting a large number of ski and snowboard enthusiasts from all over the world, to become one of the most developed tourist destinations in Armenia.

 It’s true that Tsakhkadzor offers you pristine, untouched surroundings, but it also comes with historical attractions that never fail to amaze tourists.
 The architectural complex of Kecharis is the highlight of the town, comprising three churches and three chapels dating back to the 11th century.